theambidextrousboy/evrythng-java-sdk/evrythng-js-wrapper/README.md

 		other options...
 	});

-If you have to use jQuery (e.g. to use with with Ember.js), pass it's reference as an option:
+If you have to use jQuery (e.g. to use it with Ember.js), pass it's reference as an option:

 	Evt = new Evrythng({
 		jQuery: jQuery